Janine Chamot

-Janine Chamot (born 4 February 1983) is a Swiss footballer who plays as a goalkeeper for YB Frauen in the Swiss National League A (NLA).
+Janine Chamot (born 4 February 1983) is a retired Swiss footballer who played as a goalkeeper for YB Frauen in the Swiss National League A (NLA).
 She was also a member of the Switzerland national team.

 Personal life

 Born in Morrens, Switzerland, Janine is the daughter of Astrid and Jean-Paul Chamot (who was also goalkeeper for FC Köniz).
 She has one sister.
 She served her apprenticeship as sales clerk and now works as purchasing manager.

 Club career

 Chamot started her youth football in 1993 by FC Köniz.
 In 1997 she moved to the youth and young ladies team of FFC Bern and played in their reserve team in the 1.
 Liga.
 Within just two years she had advanced into their first team in the NLA.
 With FFC Bern she won the national Double twice, in the 1999/2000 and 2000/01 seasons.
 Since 2009 the FFC Bern is integrated within the BSC Young Boys Betriebs AG, the holding of BSC Young Boys and since then the team plays in the NLA under the name YB Frauen.
 In 2010 Chamot won the women's title Goalkeeper of the year.
 The team won the Swiss Championship at the end of the 2010/2011 season.